The era of large scale trials is declining for research groups like ours.

 In parallel, cancer areas such as lung and melanoma are being targeted due to high incidence and number of deaths in Ireland.

-Basket trials, which look at multiple disease types in the one study, have also been introduced, such as CTRIAL-IE 15-42 Loxo101, which encompasses multiple cohorts covering lung, thyroid, sarcoma, colorectal, salivary, biliary and primary CNS.
+Basket trials, which look at multiple disease types in the one study, continue to be a focus, such as CTRIAL-IE 16-19 ADD Aspirin, which encompasses 4 parallel cohorts covering breast, colorectal, gastro-oesophageal and prostate.

 Over the course of the next 3 to 5 years we expect to see an increase in studies in breast, lung, melanoma and colorectal.